-We now speed-up our \func{next-neighbor}$(v)$ procedure by attempting to sample for the first index $u > \LAST[v]$ of $X_{v,u}=\ONE$, from a sequence of Bernoulli RVs $\{X_{v, u}\}_{u > \LAST[v]}$, in a direct fashion.
-To do so, we sample a consecutive ``run'' of $\ZERO$'s with probability $\prod_{u=\LAST[v]+1}^{u'} (1-p_{v,u})$: this is the probability that there is no edge between a vertex $v$ and any $u \in (\LAST[v],u']$, which can be computed efficiently by our assumption.
-The problem is that, some entries $\ADJ[v][u]$'s in this run may have already been determined (to be $\ONE$ or $\ZERO$) by queries $\func{next-neighbor}(u)$ for $u > \LAST[v]$.
-To this end, we give a succinct data structure that determines the value of $\ADJ[v][u]$ for $u >\LAST[v]$ and, more generally, captures the state $\ADJ$, in Section~\ref{sec:nn-ds}.
+We implement \func{Next-Neighbor}$(v)$ by sampling for the first index $u > \LAST[v]$ such that $X_{vu}=\ONE$, from a sequence of Bernoulli RVs $\{X_{v, u}\}_{u > \LAST[v]}$.
+To do so, we sample a consecutive ``run'' of $\ZERO$'s with probability $\prod_{u=\LAST[v]+1}^{u'} (1-p_{vu})$: this is the probability that there is no edge between a vertex $v$ and any $u \in (\LAST[v],u']$, which can be computed efficiently by our assumption.
+The problem is that, some entries $\ADJ[v][u]$'s in this run may have already been determined (to be $\ONE$ or $\ZERO$) by queries $\func{Next-Neighbor}(u)$ for $u > \LAST[v]$.
+To mitigate this issue, we give a succinct data structure that determines the value of $\ADJ[v][u]$ for $u >\LAST[v]$ and, more generally, captures the state $\ADJ$, in Section~\ref{sec:nn-ds}.
 Using this data structure, we ensure that our sampled run does not skip over any $\ONE$.
 Next, for the sampled index $u$ of the first occurrence of $\ONE$, we check against this data structure to see if $\ADJ[v][u]$ is already assigned to $\ZERO$, in which case we re-sample for a new candidate $u' > u$.
 Section~\ref{sec:nn-correctness} discusses the subtlety of this issue.

 We note that we do not yet try to handle other types of queries here yet.
 We also do not formally bound the number of re-sampling iterations of this approach here, because the argument is not needed by our final algorithm.
 Yet, we remark that $O(\log n)$ iterations suffice with high probability, even if the queries are adversarial.
-This method can be extended to support \func{vertex-pair} queries (but unfortunately not \func{random-neighbor} queries).
+This method can be extended to support \func{Vertex-Pair} queries (but unfortunately not \func{Random-Neighbor} queries).
 See Section~\ref{sec:reroll-cont} for full details.